A note on quantum expanders: Summary and perspectives

 \subsection{Acknowledgments}

 The authors are thankful to Ramon van Handel for bringing to their attention a bug in a first version of this work, and for the suggested corrections.
 They are also grateful to an anonymous reviewer whose extremely valuable comments helped improve this work greatly.
 Part of this work was conducted when the second named author visited the first named author in Institut Fourier at Universit\'e Grenoble Alpes.
 The first named author was supported by the ANR projects ESQuisses (grant number ANR-20-CE47-0014-01), STARS (grant number ANR-20-CE40-0008) and QTraj (grant number ANR-20-CE40-0024-01).
+The second named author was supported by the NYUAD Center for Interdisciplinary Data Science \& AI, funded by Tamkeen under the NYUAD Research Institute Award CG016.